ideabrian/website-content/post/netlify-functions/index.md

 Save this to a `functions/test.js` file.

-The only thing you need to do to make it work is to configure the folder for the funcitons in the `netlify.toml` file:
+The only thing you need to do to make it work is to configure the path to the functions folder in the `netlify.toml` file:

 ```
 [build]